This post may contain affiliate links. Please read my disclosure policy.

 These delicious, lemony cookies will stay chewy for days.
 The sugar coating gives these cookie a little crispness that’s absolutely divine!

-If you love lemon, you’re going to LOVE these cookies!
+If you’re a lemon lover, you’re going to LOVE these cookies!

 Thanks for PINNING!